 The foot pedals and foot straps securely hold your feet in place and provide a strong base for delivering a powerful drive.
 A nylon strap, made from the same material as seat belts, attaches the handle to the flywheel so there should be no concern about it fraying or coming loose.

-Lifecore believes so highly in their quality they back the rowing machine with a 2 year warranty which is not seen on many rowers.
+LifeCore Fitness believes so highly in their quality they back the rowing machine with a 2-year warranty, which is not seen on many rowers.

 The video below highlights some of the build quality features of the Lifecore R88 Rower as well as other key attributes: